huynguy-db/arcion-docs/content/docs/source-setup/SQLServer/realtime-replication/arcion-cdc-agent.md

 #### `extractor`
 The CDC Extractor to use for real-time replication.

-To use SQL Server Agent, follow these steps:
+To use Arcion CDC Agent, follow these steps:

 - Set `extractor` to `LOG`.
-- Follow the instructions in [Replicant SQL Server Agent Installation]({{< ref "docs/references/source-prerequisites/sqlserver#replicant-sql-server-agent-installation" >}}).
+- Follow the instructions in [Arcion CDC Agent Installation]({{< ref "docs/references/source-prerequisites/sqlserver#arcion-cdc-agent-installation" >}}).

 #### `is_azure`
 Optional parameter.
 If you're hosting SQL Server on Azure, you must set this parameter to `true`.